-Unless otherwise stated, all percentage limitations on Portfolio investments listed in this prospectus will apply at the time of investment.
-The Portfolio would not violate these limitations unless an excess or deficiency occurs or exists immediately after and as a result of an investment.
+Unless otherwise stated, all percentage limitations on Portfolio and Underlying PIMCO Fund investments listed in this prospectus will apply at the time of investment.
+The Portfolio and each Underlying PIMCO Fund would not violate these limitations unless an excess or deficiency occurs or exists immediately after and as a result of an investment.
+Certain Underlying PIMCO Funds have adopted a policy to invest at least 80% of their assets in investments suggested by their name.
+For purposes of this policy, the term "assets" means net assets plus the amount of any borrowings for investment purposes.